 Southwest Alberta Grizzly Bear Monitoring Project

-In 2011, in conjunction with Parks Canada, Alberta Parks, and the University of Alberta, ASRD prototyped a non-invasive grizzly bear monitoring program in southwest Alberta using rub objects.
-Non-invasive methods provide significant cost savings over traditional monitoring methods (i.e. radiocollaring), are safe for personnel and wildlife, and provide a cost-effective long-term monitoring solution.
-This monitoring effort is capable of measuring bear population regionally, as well as variations in bear density and space use at finer scales.
+In 2011, in conjunction with Parks Canada, Alberta Tourism, Parks, and Recreation – Parks Division, and the University of Alberta, AESRD initiated the Southwest Alberta Grizzly Bear Monitoring Project (GMP).
+The project analyses DNA extracted from bear hair samples collected from rub objects.
+This non-invasive method provides significant cost savings over traditional monitoring methods (i.e. radiocollaring), is safe for personnel and wildlife, and provides a cost-effective long-term monitoring solution.
+The monitoring effort is capable of measuring bear population regionally, as well as variations in bear density and space use at finer scales.

 Non-invasive Monitoring of Wolves in Southwest Alberta